US conducts first evacuation of citizens from war in Sudan - ExBulletin

 US conducts first evacuation of citizens from war in Sudan

-WASHINGTON (AP) Hundreds of Americans fleeing two weeks of deadly fighting in Sudan reached port in East African countries on Saturday in the first evacuation led by the United States, making a dangerous land journey under escort armed drones.
+Hundreds of Americans fleeing two weeks of deadly fighting in Sudan reached the East African country’s port on Saturday in the first US-led evacuation, making a dangerous overland journey escorted by armed drones.

-US unmanned aircraft, which have been monitoring land evacuation routes for days, provided armed surveillance of a bus convoy carrying 200 to 300 Americans 500 miles, or 800 kilometers, to Port Sudan, a relatively sure, U.S. officials said. .
+US unmanned aircraft, which have been monitoring overland evacuation routes for days, provided armed surveillance of a bus convoy carrying 200 to 300 Americans 800 km to relatively safe Port Sudan, U.S. officials said.

 The United States, which had none of its officials on the ground for the evacuation, was criticized by families of Americans trapped in Sudan for initially ruling out any American evacuation for Americans who wanted to get out, calling it a too dangerous.

+Several thousand US citizens were left behind, many of whom held dual citizenship.

-More than a dozen other nations had already carried out evacuations for their citizens, using a mix of military aircraft, navy ships and ground personnel.
+More than a dozen other nations had already carried out evacuations for their citizens, using a mix of military aircraft, navy ships and personnel on the ground.

 A large group of international mediators including African and Arab nations, the United Nations and the United States succeeded only in securing a series of fragile temporary ceasefires that failed to stop the clashes but created enough of a lull for tens of thousands of Sudanese to flee to safer areas and for foreign nations to evacuate thousands of their citizens by land, air and sea.